tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 This section provides an algorithm which is comparatively simple and which implementations are RECOMMENDED to follow.

-If the epoch bit has the same parity as the current epoch, then implementations SHOULD reconstruct the sequence number by computing the full sequence number which is numerically closest to one plus the sequence number of the highest successfully deprotected record.
+If the epoch bits match those of the current epoch, then implementations SHOULD reconstruct the sequence number by computing the full sequence number which is numerically closest to one plus the sequence number of the highest successfully deprotected record.